 Raja Ampat cruises explore one of the most beautiful archipelagos in all of Southeast Asia.
 Just off West Papua’s Bird's Head Peninsula, and comprising the main islands of Misool, Batanta, Waigeo and Salawati, known as the Four Kings, Raja Ampat also includes over a thousand smaller islands and islets covered in lush jungle and ringed with towering cliffs and resplendent beaches.
 The area cannot be properly explored without spending time both above and beneath the water’s surface.
 The island interiors feature mysterious caves and remnants of ancient civilizations, including cave paintings and submerged cemeteries, while under the waves await encounters with sharks, manta rays and barracudas.

 Top things to do and see in Raja Ampat

-A sailing trip through Raja Ampat offers a taste of everything that makes this region so special, from the cave paintings and karst islets of Misool, to spotting birds of paradise on Waigeo, and hiking to the waterfalls of Batanta.
-Not to mention, the superb snorkeling and diving in the area.
+A sailing trip through Raja Ampat offers a taste of everything that makes this region so special, from the cave paintings and karst islets of Misool to spotting birds of paradise on Waigeo, and hiking to the waterfalls of Batanta.
+Not to mention, the superb snorkelling and diving in the area.